 Honolulu Community College offers lower division courses required for the Bachelor of Education (BEd) degree at the University of Hawai'i at Mānoa.
-See a Liberal Arts Counselor for information regarding specific requirements for Elementary Education majors and for Secondary Education majors in various teaching areas.
+Please see a Liberal Arts Counselor for information regarding specific requirements for Elementary Education majors and for Secondary Education majors in various teaching areas.
+For more information regarding the BEd degree, visit www.coe.hawaii.edu.